Where Did Robert F. Kennedy Jr. Go to College?

 Little Known of RFK Jr.’s UVA Law School Days

-While not much is known about Kennedy's time at the UVA law school, he continued the strong legacy that his father and his uncle, longtime Massachusetts Sen. Edward Kennedy, began there — graduating and then going into public service.
+While not much is known about Kennedy’s time at the University of Virginia School of Law (UVA), he continued the strong legacy that his father and his uncle, longtime Massachusetts Sen. Edward Kennedy, began there — graduating and then going into public service.

 In fact, the law school hosts Robert F. Kennedy ’51 Public Service Fellowships for Juris Doctor (JD) graduates starting public service attorney careers.